Yirmaw/Pwnagotchi_waveshare_v4/README.md

 Download to a file called pwnagotchicopy using filezilla copy to pwnagotchi in /usr/local/lib/python3.7/dist-packages/pwnagotchi overwrite pwnagotchi file notice if pwnagotchi isn't there reboot and check again.

-tFe following is a toml file I found at evilsocket
+The following is a toml file I found at evilsocket

 make sure to set to waveshare_v3